Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Conclusions

-This study confirms long-distance wakes propagating over 100 km in the real world.
-Furthermore, this research represents the first global-scale study to investigate over 4000 cases using SAR-derived wind speed data.
+This study confirms that near-surface wake signatures at 10 m height, as observed by SAR, can persist over distances exceeding 100 km in real-world offshore wind farm clusters.
+As a result, it suggests that the wake-free distance to guide new farm planning in the wind energy industry may need to be reexamined and revised.
+It should be emphasized that all results are based on SAR-retrieved 10 m neutral wind speeds.
+Although these near-surface wake signatures provide robust observational evidence of long-range wake influence, they cannot be directly extrapolated to turbine hub height or rotor-layer flow without additional modeling or in-situ measurements.
+Furthermore, this research represents the first international study to investigate 3,789 cases using SAR-derived wind speed data.
 The study covers more than 60 wind farms across the globe and spans a three-year duration from 2020 to 2022.
-The results reveal that the average velocity deficit caused by wake effects is 1.204 m/s, equivalent to 12.4\% of the upstream wind speeds.
-The substantial evidence obtained in this work provides undeniable support for the frequent and significant impact of wind farm wakes.
-This is particularly pronounced in sea areas densely populated with wind farms, such as North Sea and Yellow Sea.
-These findings are expected to accelerate the progress of potential legislation and conflict resolution regarding wake-induced revenue losses between neighbouring wind farms in the foreseeable future.
+The results reveal that the average near-surface velocity deficit caused by wake effects is 0.990 m/s, equivalent to 12.4\% of the upstream wind speeds.
+The substantial evidence obtained in this work provides strong observational support for the frequent and pronounced near-surface impact of wind farm wake signatures.
+This is particularly pronounced in sea areas densely populated with wind farm, such as the North Sea and Yellow Sea.
+These findings are expected to accelerate the progress of potential legislation and conflict resolution regarding wake-induced revenue losses between neighboring wind farms in the foreseeable future.

-At the same time, the long revisit time of the satellite is a major limitation of the SAR-based wake observation.
-Combining satellite observation and mesoscale simulation would be a potential direction in our future research.